Battery0/CV/README.md

 **Moving Picture Company (MPC)** (July 2008 - November 2010) London, UK _3D Digital Artist - Generalist_

-Junior 3D Artist within the MPC commercial and film departments, building high quality 3D assets for client projects, including Cadburys 'Spots vs Stripes' London Olympics ad campaign, Paramount Pictures _G.I.
+Junior 3D Artist within the MPC commercial and film departments, building high quality 3D assets for client projects, including Cadburys 'Spots vs. Stripes' London Olympics ad campaign, Paramount Pictures _G.I.
 Joe: The Rise of Cobra_, and Walt Disney Studios _Prince of Persia: The Sands of Time_.

-Main responsibilities included:
+Main responsibilities:
 * Collaborating with clients to produce previsualisation of options for potential shot direction
 * Modelling and texturing of film and broadcast visual effects 3D assets
 * Managing assigned workload in order to meet critical client deadlines for airing of commercials and films